MicrosoftDocs/azure-devops-docs/docs/report/dashboards/charts.md

 ## Add chart widget to a dashboard

-If you've already defined your [flat list query](../../boards/queries/using-queries.md), you can add and configure a chart to a team dashboard using the *Chart for work items* widget.
+If you've already defined your [flat list query](../../boards/queries/using-queries.md), you can add and configure a chart to a dashboard using the *Chart for work items* widget.
 ::: moniker-end

 ::: moniker range=">= azure-devops-2019"

-1. From the web portal, open the [team dashboard](dashboards.md) you want to add the chart to.
+1. From the web portal, open the [dashboard](dashboards.md) you want to add the chart to.

 2. To add widgets to the dashboard, choose ![ ](media/icons/edit-icon.png) **Edit**.
 The widget catalog will automatically open.
 Add all the widgets that you want and drag their tiles into the sequence you want.